The People's Orchestra: The Rusty Player's Orchestras

-The People's Orchestra has gone on to develop The Rusty Players Orchestra, for musicians looking to resume playing their instruments, and a virtual orchestral performance created from membership instrument recordings called Sofa Symphonies, which launched in 2020.
-There are two branches of this orchestra, in South Birmingham and Carmarthen, with a third due to start in Barry in September 2022.
+The People's Orchestra also founded The Rusty Players Orchestras, for musicians looking to resume playing their instruments, and a virtual orchestral performance created from membership instrument recordings called Sofa Symphonies, which launched in 2020.
+By 2026, there were four branches of this orchestra, two in the West Midlands, in South Birmingham and Bilston, and two in South Wales, in Barry Island and Carmarthen.
+The orchestras in the West Midlands and Barry Island were handed over to community ownership in July 2026.